shlomif/my-real-person-fan-fiction/README.md

 super intelligent and resourceful female who kicks the ass of the NSA, people will think I am helping keep her legacy alive and rever me for it.

-## JK Roling vs. Me
+## JK Rowling vs. Me

 I want to become the next big writer, but I want to remain writing for fun, publishing for free [on my site](https://www.shlomifish.org/) under Creative Commons licences, and writing mostly fanfic or even real person fiction.
-People feel sorry for JK Roling for being a professional, despite her being a millionaire.
+People feel sorry for JK Rowling for being a professional, despite her being a millionaire.

 But people either love my work, respect me or even think I'm preposterous or